 Ventilation is provided by high capacity axial fans through air ducts secured by hangers on the side of mine passageways, while compressed air and water are introduced to the mine through metal pipes sized to accommodate fluctuating demand.
 Pumping stations have been installed underground to deal with water inflows - which are common in most underground mines – and the lifting system for the service shaft utilizes a multi-rope friction hoist with dual cages for transporting miners and their gear.

-The Company takes safety very seriously at Songjiagou and has training programs in place for its contract miners.
-Should there become a need to evacuate the mine, there are three exit routes: an auxiliary shaft, a ventilation shaft and the ramp.
-In addition, the Company has implemented a ground control system which utilizes rock and cable bolts, shotcrete (a mixture of cement and metal fibres - sometimes used with mesh screening) and other proven support systems that are designed for specific ground conditions.
+The company takes safety very seriously at Songjiagou and has training programs in place for mining and support workers.
+In addition, a ground control system has been implemented which utilizes rock and cable bolts, shotcrete (a mixture of cement and metal fibres - sometimes used with mesh screening) and other proven support systems that are designed for specific ground conditions.

 For additional images of the Songjiagou underground mine please refer to our Picture Library at: https://majesticgold.com/projects/picture-library/

-The Songjiagou processing plant includes conventional three stage crushing within a closed circuit, grinding within a closed circuit, and flotation consisting of one stage of roughing, one stage of cleaning and two stages of scavenging.
+There are two fully operational processing plants at Songjiagou.
+One plant with a processing capacity of 1,200 tonnes-per-day commenced operation in 2006.
+Another plant with a capacity of 6,000 tonnes-per-day was put into production in May 2011, bringing the aggregate processing capacity at Songjiagou to 7,200 tonnes-per-day.
+The Songjiagou processing plant includes conventional three-stage crushing within a closed circuit, grinding within a closed circuit, and flotation consisting of one stage of roughing, one stage of cleaning and two stages of scavenging.

 Songjiagou Mine Resource Estimate